SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/send-test-email.md

 ---
 uid: help-en-mailing-send-test
 title: Test mailing by sending a test email
-description: Test mailing by sending a test email
+description: In this how-to guide you will learn how to send a test mailing.
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.20.2023
 keywords: Marketing
-so.topic: help
+so.topic: howto
 language: en
 ---

 # Send a test email for email mailings and form responses

-When you create a new mailing, you can also do a few tests to check that the mailing is working properly and that the layout looks OK.
+After you have created a punchy subject line, added your text, inserted links and images into your email template, you can do a few tests to check that the mailing is working properly and that the layout looks OK.
 In the **Content** step you can send a test email.
 This is not relevant for document and SMS.

+Create a small selection that consists of you and some of your colleagues.
+You can send the mailing you have prepared to yourself and colleagues to get feedback and approval before sending it to your target group.

+![Test your mailing before sending it to the public -screenshot][img2]

+## Steps

 1. Go to the **Content** step.
 2. Click the **Send test** button in the lower left corner.